 The university’s COVID remote working guidelines are being phased out and the return to on-campus working for faculty and staff is underway.
 All employees are expected to return to working their full schedule on-campus by August 2, 2021.

-Planning for instructional continuity during Fall 2020 should address the potential for students and/or instructors to be absent due to quarantining or illness or for a shift to online class format during the semester.
+Planning for instructional continuity should address the potential for students and/or instructors to be absent due to quarantining or illness or for a shift to online class format during the semester.
 These recommendations should be considered to the extent possible given the nature and format of each course.

 Because the COVID-19 pandemic has affected every aspect of faculty work, causing disruptions for faculty in achieving their teaching, research/scholarship/creative activity, and service goals, it is important to approach faculty evaluation for 2020, and potentially beyond, with creativity, flexibility, and understanding.
-These guidelines were proposed by the Provost’s Office in March 2020 to support this effort.
+These guidelines have been approved by the Provost’s Office.